Cemetery Prices

 If you do not produce at least one of these forms, Council cannot permit a burial.

-On proper application for interment being made to one of our Cemetery Administrators and upon payment of the prescribed fees, Council will issue an order of burial to the Cemetery Supervisor at least 48 hours before the interment is to take place.
-The time regulation may be waived at the discretion of the Council.
+On application for interment being made to one of our Cemetery Administrators and upon payment of the prescribed fees, Council will issue an order of burial, via email, to the Cemetery Supervisor at least 48 hours before the interment is to take place.

-In the case of a double interment (two burials at the same time in the same single grave) only the fee for a single interment shall be payable, provided ifin either case any additional fee is payable by reason of the deceased having resided outside the Borough the higher fee shall be payable.
+In the case of a double interment (two burials at the same time in the same single grave) only the fee for a single interment shall be payable, provided if in either case, any additional fee is payable by reason of the deceased having resided outside the Borough the higher fee shall be payable.

 Only persons authorised in writing by the Council shall be permitted to open or prepare any grave for an interment.